 When a couple separates, they must decide how to divide the property that they have accumulated during their marriage.
 This includes not just money and personal property but items like stocks, business interests, real estate, and debt.

 The law of the state in which a couple divorces will determine how exactly the court will divide money and property, but states generally follow one of two systems: community property or equitable distribution.
-In community property states, any property acquired during the marriage is generally marital property to be divided equally.
-In equitable distribution states, property is divided fairly but not necessarily equally.
-In contrast to community property states, where separate property is reserved exclusively for the spouse who owns it, a judge in an equitable distribution state may order a spouse to share some of their separate property to make the division fair.
+In community property states, most property acquired during the marriage is held jointly by the spouses.
+This makes it more likely to be equally divided.
+In equitable distribution states, property acquired during the marriage is considered marital property.
+It is divided fairly but not necessarily equally.

 If possible, it is often the most favorable outcome for everyone to divide your property on your own without resorting to the assistance of a court.
 You never know for sure how a court will divide your property, and legal proceedings can get contentious, so negotiating with your spouse usually gives you a better chance to reach a mutually acceptable agreement that reduces future conflict.
 When discussing this issue, each spouse should make sure to let the other know of any hidden types of property so that they can be fairly divided.
 Concealing property of value from a spouse can lead to serious negative legal consequences when discovered.